1. NightsBridge Online Calendar (BridgeIT)

 A special allowance in the Value-Added Tax Act grants a benefit to those individuals who stay frequently in hotels, retirement homes or similar establishments for extended periods of time.

-A person who stays for 29 days of more in any hotel, guesthouse, inn, boarding house, retirement home, or similar establishment, only 60% of an all inclusive charge for accommodation and domestic goods or services will be subject to VAT.
+For anyone staying 29 days or more in any hotel, guesthouse, inn, boarding house, retirement home, or similar establishment, only 60% of the all-inclusive charge for accommodation and domestic goods or services will be subject to VAT.

 This VAT benefit only applies to unbroken bookings of 29 days or more.